iwahbe/rdma-fs/README.md

 [ltp](https://github.com/linux-test-project/ltp.git).
 I have removed the ownership components of the test, as my RDMA/FUSE implementation does not support ownership.
-The linux test project contains instructions to build and run it's tests. `fs-bench` is in `testcases/kernel/fs`, and contains its own instructions.
+The linux test project contains instructions to build and run its tests. `fs-bench` is in `testcases/kernel/fs`, and contains its own instructions.

 `fs-bench` has four phases: